-13 Aircraft Incidents/Accidents
+Aircraft Incidents/Accidents

-Notify FS or AMD and DOI agency Aviation Safety Managers of any aircraft mishap involving damage or injury.
+Notification to the FS or AMD and DOI agency Aviation Safety Managers is required for any aircraft mishap involving damage or injury.
 Use the hotline (888) 464-7427 or the most expeditious means possible.
 Initiate the appropriate unit Aviation Mishap Response Plan.